Naritasan Shinsho-ji Temple 成田山新勝寺

-To reach Shinshoji Temple, take the train to either JR Narita Station or Keisei Narita Station.
+To reach Shinshoji Temple, take the train to either Narita Station or Keisei Narita Station.
 JR Narita Station is just one stop from the Narita International Airport Terminal 2 Station.

 Narita Omotesando is a pleasant shopping street leading to Shinshoji Temple.
 The street is perfect for a leisurely stroll and stocking up on traditional snacks and souvenirs before your temple visit, or for dining, as many restaurants specialize in fresh barbecued eel.

 One of Japan's oldest temples, Shinshoji is the site of many Buddhist ceremonies.
 Its structures, statues, and sacred objects represent centuries of history.
 Dedicated to the fire god Acala and an important religious site for the Shingon sect of Buddhism, one of the temple's most interesting attractions is the daily Goma Fire Ritual, a thousand-year-old tradition where priests pray before a large fire to help dispel the problems of temple visitors.

 One of the biggest celebrations held at Shinshoji Temple is its New Year's celebration.
 Over 3 million people are said to come for the New Year's shrine visit alone.
-In fact, the New Year's visits make Shinshoji the second most-visited temple in Japan after the Meiji Shrine.
+In fact, the New Year's visits make Shinshoji Temple the second most-visited temple in Japan after the Meiji Shrine.

-Alternatively, visit in early summer for the Narita Gion-Matsuri, where portable shrines of all shapes and sizes parade through the city.
+Alternatively, visit in early summer for the Narita Gion-Matsuri, where portable shrines of all shapes and sizes are paraded through the city.
 In the spring, the temple grounds host one of Japan's largest drum festivals with over 200 drummers taking part.